-So funny it’s called Rub ‘n Buff, because I do the “rub” part but tend to forget the “buff” part.
+So funny the amazing craft material is called Rub ‘n Buff, because, while I do the “rub” part, I tend to forget the “buff” part.
 HA!
 They should have named it “Rub ‘n Walk Away.”
 Because that’s exactly what I do.
 And I ain’t afraid to admit it.

 This stuff is amazing, and I’m going to show you why.
-And you can buy Rub ‘n Buff (aff link) for only costs a few dollars!
+And you can buy Rub ‘n Buff for only a few dollars!

 What is Rub ‘n Buff?